Skip to main content

 CompanyCityWorkersTypeDate

-The biggest impact was at MTA New York City Transit (TA) (and subsidiary, the Manhattan & Bronx Surface Transit Operating Authority) at its New York facility, reporting 1,194 affected workers.
-Crucible Materials Corporation followed with 693 workers.
+The largest notice was filed by MTA New York City Transit (TA) (and subsidiary, the Manhattan & Bronx Surface Transit Operating Authority) at its New York facility, reporting 1,194 affected workers.
+Crucible Materials followed with 693 workers.

 Trend & Outlook